AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-filters-enable-system-wide.md

 ---
-title: "Filters: Enable system-wide and View system-wide represent different functionality"
+title: 'Filters: Enable system-wide and View system-wide represent different functionality'
-description: "If a user shares a filter and enables the [!UICONTROL View system-wide] option, the filter is shared with every user in the system.
+description: If a user shares a filter and enables the [!UICONTROL View system-wide] option, the filter is shared with every user in the system.
 However, if an admin then views this filter in [!UICONTROL Setup], they see that this filter displays [!UICONTROL false] in the [!UICONTROL Visible System-Wide] column.
 To make this filter a system default, the admin must enable the [!UICONTROL Enable system-wide] option in Setup.
-This may cause some confusion due to the similarity of wording."
+This may cause some confusion due to the similarity of wording.
 feature: System Setup and Administration
 hidefromtoc: yes
+exl-id: 8bf2482f-a83d-4a91-8e5c-b107f7329239
 ---
 # Filters: "[!UICONTROL Enable system-wide]" and "[!UICONTROL View system-wide]" represent different functionality

 >[!NOTE]